-If you want to learn more about adaptogens be sure to check out my Medicinal Mushroom Latte, where I cover the different variety of adaptogenic mushrooms and why I love them.
-Also, stay tuned for my Adaptogen 101 post, where I’ll cover this topic in more detail!
+If you want to learn more about adaptogens be sure to check out my Medicinal Mushroom Latte, where you can get to know the different variety of adaptogenic mushrooms and their health benefits.

-I feel it is necessary to note that some adaptogens can interact with certain medications.
-I recommend consulting with your doctor or pharmacist for possible interactions as well as if you are pregnant or breastfeeding.
-I also recommend getting your adaptogens from a very reliable source, since herbs and supplements are not regulated by the USDA or FDA.
+It’s important to note that some adaptogens can interact with certain medications, so it’s important to consult with your doctor or pharmacist for possible interactions as well as if you are pregnant or breastfeeding.
+Also be sure to get your adaptogens from a reliable source, since herbs and supplements are not regulated by the USDA or FDA.

-Recipe Notes: This recipe uses both cashews and almonds but you can use 1 cup of either almonds or cashews if your prefer.
+Recipe Notes: This recipe uses both cashews and almonds but you can use 1 cup of either almonds, cashews or other type of nut/seed if you prefer.
 I prefer my nuts lightly roasted and unsalted, but raw and sprouted nuts will work fine as well.
 If you don’t have any or all of the adaptogen powders, you can make the balls with what you have on hand or simply leave them out.
-BUT I highly recommend investing in some adaptogens and incorporating them into your diet.

 Adaptogen Snack Balls

 Grain-free snack balls made with almonds, cashews, hemp hearts and powerful adaptogens, maca, ashwaganda and reshi.
 Naturally sweetened with dates.